ehsankorhani/ehsankorhani.com_hydejack/_posts/2017-01-18-JavaScript-file-structure-and-unification.md

 ---
 layout: post
-title: "REST calls from back-end using RestSharp"
+title: "JavaScript File Structure and Unification"
-date: 2017-01-10
+date: 2017-01-18
 ---

 In the [Modularizing JavaScript Code](https://ehsankorhani.com/blog/2016/11/13/modularizing-javascript-code) post, I wrote about how to convert plain JavaScript codes into modules. (using Revealing Module Pattern).